dgarage/NDLC/docs/Concepts.md

 ```

 ## About the CLI

+The CLI saves its state in a data directory, and do not requires you to have a full node.
+It interacts with your favorite wallet by exchanging PSBTs as part of the workflow.

+An example of wallets supporting PSBT includes: BTCPay Server, Wasabi Wallet, Electrum, Bitcoin Core.

 By default, the CLI assumes you are using Bitcoin mainnet and the location of a data directory where it will store its state.
 ```bash